 Money can be hard, it’s true.
 Budgeting can be daunting, true.
 That’s why you have me.
 To hold your hand (6 feet away due to our current pandemic situation) and walk with you step by step.
 You see, budgeting is my thing.
 I’ve been playing in excel spreadsheets and fine-tuning my family’s budget for the last eight years.
 When my husband and I sit down at night to watch the next streaming sensation (did you watch Tiger King, btw?
 Do they live in an alternate universe?!).

 Anyway, when my husband and I sit down to watch some tv at night I get out my computer and start crunching numbers, updating formulas, and [insert nerdy excel joke].
 I love this stuff.
 It makes me happy.
-It makes me geek out when I see that the “check digit” in my budget is at zero or above (more on that at another time).
+It makes me geek out when I see that all my money is accounted for and in its proper place.
 How many of you have rolled your eyes by now?
 How many of you have voiced out loud… “Melissa!
 Get a life!”?

 Here’s my theory as to why budgeting can feel like a swear word: